davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-12/verses/matthew-12-13/matthew-12-13-kjv.md

 title: "Matthew 12:13 KJV"
 ⬅️: "Matthew 12:12 KJV"
 ➡️: "Matthew 12:14 KJV"
-attribution: "Matthew 12:13 KJV"
 King James Version of: "Matthew 12:13"
-quote: >-
+verse: >-
   Then saith he to the man, Stretch forth thine hand.
 And he stretched *it* forth; and it was restored whole, like as the other.
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---